harveylabis/timekeeping-assistant/README.md

 # timekeeping-assistant
-This can help me automate the process of what dates to file as OT.
+This can help me automate the process of the selection of dates to file as OT.